DevMountain/sql-1-afternoon/README.md

 Use [www.sqlteaching.com](http://www.sqlteaching.com/) or [sqlbolt.com](http://sqlbolt.com/) as resources for the missing keywords you'll need.

 ## PERSON
 1. Create a table called Person that records a person's Name, Age, Height, City, FavoriteColor, and Id.
 Id should be an auto-incrementing id/primary key.
 2. Add 5 different people into the Person database.
 Remember to not include the Id because it should auto-increment.
 3. List the people in the Person table by Height from tallest to shortest (descending)

+(For this database to create an auto incrementing field set it's type to INTEGER PRIMARY KEY AUTOINCREMENT)

   * List the people in the Person table by Height from shortest to tallest (ascending)
   * List all the people in the Person table by oldest first